httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 If the client received a final response with a

-- `2xx (Successful)` status code and the remaining representation data was transferred in the request content, the upload is complete and the corresponding response belongs to the resource processing the representation according to the initial request (see {{upload-creation}}).
+- `2xx (Successful)` status code and the remaining representation data was transferred in the request content, the upload is complete and the corresponding response comes from the resource processing the representation according to the initial request (see {{upload-creation}}).
 - `2xx (Successful)` status code and the entire remaining representation data was not transferred in the request content, the client can continue appending representation data.
 - `307 (Temporary Redirect)` or `308 (Permanent Redirect)` status code, the client MAY retry appending to the new URI.
 - `4xx (Client Error)` status code, the client SHOULD NOT attempt to retry or resume the upload, unless the semantics of the response allow or recommend the client to retry the request.